railsmn/project-schedule-old-obsolete/open_camp/session1.md

     ++ [Gedit](http://projects.gnome.org/gedit/)

-3. We will be using the command line // terminal a lot.
+3. __We will be using the command line // terminal a lot.__
 Rails utilizes the unix command line // terminal commands.
 This may be confusing and/or frustrating at first, but we would like to challenge you to embrace the command line operations we walk through.
 It may be hard at first, but once you get comfortable with the command line operations, you'll feel like a super hero navigating the Rails universe.
 We promise!

+4. __We will be using Git.__
+Git is code "version control system".
+In non-technical terms, it backups of your code.
+The power of git is that you can create checkpoints (by making a "commit") as you write code and transverse back and forth to the various checkpoints (commits) you create.
+We'll explain this along the way.